quxiaofeng/hexo-site-3p0/source/about.md

 # Wish List

++ To practice languages
++ To swim and exercise
-+ To read my douban list
++ To read through my douban list
 + To make my devices
-+ To buy a Mac and to write iOS Apps and rails
++ To buy a Mac and to write iOS Apps
 + To write books
++ To play with 3D printers
++ To hack clusters and cloud computing